-During the three and nine months ended September 30, 2018, the Company purchased approximately \$1,106 and \$2,546 of capital assets, respectively.
-Capital expenditures incurred for 2018 were used for replacements or improvements to existing facilities related mostly to improvements at VFCE, which completed two major engine overhauls.
+During the three months and year ended December 31, 2018, the Company purchased approximately \$547 and \$3,093 of capital assets, respectively.
+Capital expenditures incurred for 2018 were used for replacements and improvements to existing facilities related mostly to improvements at VFCE, wherein two major engine overhauls and employee housing at the Texas facilities were completed.

 Management continues to review new capital expenditures to support its strategic plan of achieving cost efficiencies through increased productivity.
 Management may elect, where appropriate, to sell inefficient or non-strategic assets to produce cash to wholly or partially finance new capital expenditures.
-The Company will also borrow to maintain, improve and replace capital assets when the return on such investments exceeds targeted thresholds for internal rates of return.
+The Company will also borrow to maintain, improve and replace capital assets when the return on such investments exceed targeted thresholds for internal rates of return.
 There can be no assurance, however, that sources of financing will be available, or will be available on terms favourable to the Company, or that these strategic initiatives will achieve adequate cost reduction in actual implementation or in light of the competitive pressures on the cost of raw materials and other factors of production.
 Management believes that its recurring capital expenditures will be funded and supported from its ongoing operations.

-During the three and nine month ended September 30, 2018, the Company incurred \$540 and \$1,868, respectively, in costs to maintain its capital assets.
+During the three months and year ended December 31, 2018, the Company incurred \$879 and \$2,747, respectively, in costs to maintain its capital assets.
 These expenses are classified as repair and maintenance and are included in cost of sales.
 Management forecasts approximately \$2,500 of annual costs to maintain the Company's capital assets.